A term that can be a little confusing in commercial real estate is “imputed equity.”

 Aaron Prager, another Director at Lev Capital, said, “The importance of imputed equity is how it affects the capital stack.”

-Understanding imputed equity helps buyers and investors gain a better idea of their finances, their net worth, income, asset valuation, tax status, and their margin of profit should they choose to sell their commercial property investments.
+Understanding imputed equity helps buyers and investors gain a better idea of their finances.
+It affects their net worth, income, asset valuation, tax status.
+It also affects their margin of profit should they choose to sell their commercial property investments.

-2. It Increases Your Chances of Getting Financing
+2. Imputed Equity Increases Your Chances of Getting Financing

 Knowing one’s estimated equity could also make a difference when looking for financing.
 Generally, a lender will look at the original cost of an investment property.
 If the imputed equity is higher, however, it could come into play when refinancing a loan.